trammell/recipe-book/susans-recipes.md

 until heated through and bubbling, about 35 minutes.
 Broil 1-2 minutes if topping needs help browning.

-* Instead of making in one large dish, consider instead baking your paste in an equivalent number of ramekins.
+* Instead of making in one large dish, consider instead baking your pasta in an equivalent number of ramekins.
 This way you can customize your dish if you have any picky eaters!
 * This dish freezes well: make individual ramekins but before final bake at